Race day style come rain, shine or cold.

 • WORDS: A. FOZZARD

 Horseracing season can be a bit of a minefield.
-Even before you’ve negotiated the stand’s steps after you’ve had a few too many, you’ve been judged by your outfit.
-Does it meet the dress code?
+Does your outfit meet the dress code?
 Have you tied your tie properly?
 Is your suit a bit ‘too much’?
-On the one hand, you need to meet traditions, but on the other hand, you want to get some of your own style across.
-Tricky.
+On the one hand you need to meet traditions, but on the other hand you want to get some of your own style across, which can tricky.

 If you’ve bagged yourself a ticket to Royal Ascot, Newmarket or Cheltenham, you’re also probably hedging your bets about the weather.
-There’s nothing worse than feeling like you’re physically melting in a heavy suit, or revealing yourself when the heavens open and you’ve opted for white linen trousers.
+There’s nothing worse than feeling like you’re physically melting in a heavy tweed suit, or wearing white linen when the heavens decide to open.

 WHAT TO WEAR TO THE RACES WHEN IT’S HOT

 The best option for hot days at the races is a linen suit, as this material is famously airy.
-Our linen-blend suits come with a slight stretch to help them bounce back from creasing, and they come in versatile hues of blue and stone.
+Our linen-blend suits are woven with a slight stretch to help them bounce back from creasing, coming in versatile hues of blue and stone.
 Khaki tones and double-breasted styles are also in the mix, offering bolder, on-trend alternatives that still look and feel smart.
 By contrasting with indigo or stone chinos, you’ll get more wearing options from your race day outfit.
+Finish with a pair of lighweight loafers to allow your feet room to breathe.

 SHOP LINEN SUITS